Stabilized Benders decomposition for energy planning under climate uncertainty: Results

 \section{Results}

-This section first compares the different stabilization methods and additional refinements.
-Subsequently, the algorithm's optimal configuration is benchmarked by comparing its performance to an off-the-shelf solver for the deterministic equivalent.
-The comparison is based on solving the case-study while varying the number of stochastic scenarios from 2 to 16.
-The MP and each SP run on independent nodes of a computing cluster, each with four cores and 16 GB of memory.\footnote{Core models can differ between runs and nodes.
-To ensure hardware differences do not bias results, conspicuous performance outliers were re-run always reproducing the initial results.} Accordingly, the number of nodes amounts to one for the MP plus twice the scenario number for the SPs, since the case-study covers two expansion years, 2030 and 2040.

-For solving problems, each node deploys the Barrier implementation of Gurobi without Crossover and the \textit{NumericFocus} parameter set to zero.
-For BD, we delete unused cuts after 20 iterations and choose a convergence tolerance $\epsilon$ of 1\%.
-At smaller tolerances, the algorithm sometimes fails to converge due to rounding (see the end of section \ref{bdStd}).
+The first two sections compare the different stabilization methods and additional refinements.
+Subsequently, we benchmark selected configurations to an off-the-shelf solver for the deterministic equivalent.
+This benchmark solves the case study while varying the number of stochastic scenarios from 2 to 16.
+The MP and each SP run on independent computing cluster nodes, each with four cores and 16 GB of memory.
+Core models can differ between runs and nodes.
+Accordingly, the number of nodes amounts to one for the MP plus twice the scenario number for the SPs since the case study covers two expansion years, 2030 and 2040.
+We re-ran unexpected performance outliers to ensure the robustness of the results.
+For solving problems, each node deploys the Barrier implementation of Gurobi 10.1 without crossover and the \textit{NumericFocus} parameter set to zero.
+For BD, we delete unused cuts after 20 iterations and choose a convergence tolerance $\epsilon$ of 0.2\%.
+The algorithm sometimes fails to converge at smaller tolerances due to rounding.
 All deployed variations of BD are implemented in the version of the AnyMOD.jl modeling framework linked in the Supplementary material.